josh-feng/pool/README.md

 **Example: Inheritance/Polymorphism**

-Lua's table operator feature is supported.
+Lua's table **operator** feature is supported.
-If the firt entry of the class template is a table, which is used for the object's *meta-table*.
+If the first entry of the class template is a table, which is used for the object's *meta-table*.
 Operators are defined in this *meta-table*.
-If the first entry of this *meta-table* is a defined class, it will be used as the parent class.
 Derived class can have differnt operators from the parrent class.

 ```lua